jonzamora/neural-networks-from-scratch/README.md

 # Neural Networks from Scratch

-Neural Nets from Scratch implemented in Python.
+Neural Networks from Scratch implemented in Python.

 ## Purpose